Lightning-AI/LitLogger/README.md

 ```

 ### Hello world example
-LitLogger works with any Python code (PyTorch, vLLM, LangChain, any script).
-Use it for anything - training, inference, agents, etc.
+LitLogger works with any Python code (PyTorch, vLLM, LangChain, etc).
+Use it for anything (train, inference, agents, etc.)

 ```python
 import litlogger